28th Annual National Juried

 *Please note: Admission fees to the parks are the responsibility of the artist.4:30 p.m. - 6:30 p.m.
 Welcome to St. George!
 Opening Reception Hosted by Southwest Art Magazine Location: Outdoors at the Painted Pony Restaurant

 Help us get this year's conference off to a great start by joining us at OPA's Welcome Reception sponsored by Southwest Art Magazine.
-Come for a glass of wine and scrumptious appetizers.
+Come for a drink and scrumptious appetizers.
 It's a friendly, welcoming group so don't miss out on an opportunity to meet new friends, mingle and network.

 Wednesday, May 88:00 a.m. - 4:00 p.m.
 Registration Open Location: Illume Gallery of Fine Art under the OPA Tent